Push The Sky Away Tour: Nick Cave & The Bad Seeds LIVE

 He transforms, the stage does.
 And I do, too.

-The real Nick Cave starts opening the closet of a past we are all waiting for: Jack the Ripper, The Mercy Seat, Stagger Lee, Love Letter...Now I can see the genius in his possessed yet deep and melancholic eyes.
-He becomes dramatic and theatrical, he talks love and death, the dark Cohen, the gothic Cash, whores and wives, sex and God.
+The real Nick Cave starts opening the closet of a past we are all waiting for: Jack the Ripper, The Mercy Seat, Stagger Lee, Love Letter…Now I can see the genius in his possessed yet deep and melancholic eyes.
+He becomes dramatic and theatrical; he talks love and death, the dark Cohen, the goth Cash, whores and wives, sex and God.
 He changes themes just like a chameleon changes in color.
-He is a black chameleon and he tells his stories with such an immediate poetry within, that you cannot help but being hypnotized and move your body to it.
-For you are not truly dancing.
-He is a viper.
-He is a lost soul just like you and I. And an angel, too.
-He still writes love letters and awaits in the rain for his lover to come back.
-He screams at you and waves his body like a serpent because he knows you want to drink his words like ink from his jet-black hair.
+He is a black chameleon; he tells his stories with such an immediate poetry that I feel humbled.
+I hypnotized, wave my body, slowly, not really dancing.
+He is the viper.
+He is a lost soul.
+And yet an angel, too.
+It resonates.
+He writes love letters and stands in the rain, waiting for his lover to come back.
+He screams at you and waves his body like a serpent because he knows you want to drink his words, like ink from his jet-black hair.
 The bad seeds are an extension of his genius; they explode and implode together, and together they exhaust, while sharing the pleasure and the energy with the audience.

 They knew we were waiting for this moment, the private party, just us and the old stories we are never to tired to hear.